marsrobertson/one-life-true-self/readme.md

 TLDR:
 - I was thinking about working with Kleros for a long time.
 - I was waiting for the right timing (around the 2nd round token sale).
-- I spoke with Federico and Stuart suggesting some improvements to [escrow](https://escrow.kleros.io).
+- I spoke with Federico and Stuart suggesting some improvements to the [escrow](https://escrow.kleros.io).
+- Had a chance to spend some time face-to-face in the UK and discuss in more details.

 https://twitter.com/federicoast/status/1223569466367279105
 <img src="https://raw.githubusercontent.com/marsrobertson/decentralized-job-application/master/Federico-tweet.png" width="600px">